thejohnfreeman/cupcake.cmake/README.md

 Add a target for an exported library by calling [`add_library`][add_library].

-The target will be named `${PROJECT_NAME}::lib<name>`, i.e. `lib<name>` scoped under the project name.
-That target will be an [`ALIAS` target][3].
-All target references should use their scoped names, where possible, for consistency between internal and external targets.
-Scoped names can only be aliases, but not all commands accept alias targets, e.g. in the first argument of [`target_link_libraries()`][target_link_libraries].
+The internal target is named `${PROJECT_NAME}.lib<name>`, and the external [`ALIAS` target][3] is named `${PROJECT_NAME}::lib<name>`.
+Commands in the same project should use the internal target name.
+Commands in different projects, including downstream projects that import the target, should use the external target name.

-This command defines a variable in the parent scope, `this`, with the name of the unaliased target for convenient use in such commands.
+Returns a variable, `this`, with the name of the internal target for convenient use in subsequent commands.
-Those commands should be called immediately after this one, to keep all of a target's configuration in one place.
+Commands configuring the target should be called immediately after this one, to keep all of a target's configuration in one place.

-A library's public, exported headers should be either the single file `include/<name>.h` or every file under the directory `include/<name>`.
+A library's public, exported headers must be either the single file `include/<name>.hpp` (or `.h`) or every file under the directory `include/<name>`.
 Private, unexported headers may be placed under `src/lib<name>`.
 If a library has sources, they should be either